Kyuubang/blog-pelican/content/2021-01-17-ctf-lksn-cybersec-reversing-en.md

----
-title : "CTF: LKSN CyberSecurity 2020 - Reversing en"
+Title: CTF: LKSN CyberSecurity 2021 - Reversing
-show_date: true
-toc: true
-tags:
-    - ltrace
-    - strings
-    - gdb
-categories:
-    - lks
----
+Date: 2021-01-17
+Category: Security

 Recently I have been done for reversing challenge on module LKSN CyberSecurity 2020 ~~not as competitor :v~~.
 Very excited to get the flag on the binary.
 Unfortunately,